robusta-dev/robusta/docs/setup-robusta/alertsui.rst

 How it works
 --------------------

-This feature, once enabled, generates a predefined set of PrometheusRule resources that the Robusta platform seamlessly syncs to your cluster through PrometheusCRD files.
+Robusta will generate a predefined set of alerts and sync them to your clusters using PrometheusRule files (CRDs).
-It allows you to adjust or control these alerts, which are based on the Kube Prometheus Stack, via the UI.
+Alerts are currently based on the Kube Prometheus Stack alerts.
+You can disable/enable alerts and change thresholds via the UI.

 Activate Alerts Interface
 --------------------------